tpm2-software/tpm2-openssl/README.md

 using the TPM 2.0.
 It does not replace the default provider though-- some operations still need the default provider.

-The tpm2 provider comes as a single `tpm2.so` module, which needs to be installed to OpenSSL's `lib/ossl-modules`.
+Instructions to build and install the provider are available in the [INSTALL](INSTALL.md) file.
 When successfully installed, you should see the provider listed when you do:
 ```
 openssl list -providers -provider tpm2